eseidel/space_traders/README.md

 * Add the ability to "queue" behaviors, so that when a ship pulls its next behavior it can pull from the queue.
 This would allow us to queue a buyShip for a ship which was otherwise busy at the moment, for example?
-* Teach ships when visiting ship-yards to ask the centralCommand if they should buy a new ship and then do so.

 UI:
 * Make shipInfo include an emoji for the behavior.